wdmtech/enviricons/README.md

 `php artisan view:publish wdmtech/enviricons`

-You can then modify/include the view in any way you wish.
+You can then modify or include the view in any way you wish.

 ## Source .psd